 - Completion Date 05/13/2016

-The system is built modular, such that sound design, interface design, visualization and coding are not only necessary, but are also continuously developed and therefore the system will be improved and extended.
+The system is modular, meaning that sound design, interface design, visualisation and programming are not only necessary components, but invite continued development and improvement.

 Besides capturing weather data in real-time, via our custom-built, RaspberryPi based weather station, it’s possible to retrieve previously recorded weather events through open source data banks.
 By implementing said data into the system we can travel anywhere, both past and present, and get a representation of the weather.

 The development of modules, in addition to the core system, enables easy access for various disciplines and puts the focus on content, rather than the system’s underlying IT structure.
 The modules are designed to be plug and play compatible so that anyone can get creative, instantly.